-Mini humbuckers are made with smaller magnets and coils, which gives them a brighter, clearer sound with less thickness.
+Mini humbuckers are made with smaller magnets and coils.
+This gives them a brighter, clearer sound with less thickness.

 Many players feel their sound falls in between a single-coil pickup and a humbucker.
 The extra bit of warmth and the lack of buzz makes them a great option over the use of single-coils.
 Especially when you tweak your guitar controls like tone and volume.

-Guitars That Come With Mini Humbuckers:
+Guitars With Mini Humbuckers